 Richard is a former group managing director at Schroders, Lazard and a vice chairman at Rothschild.
-He was chairman of the media agency Engine Group and served on the Regulatory Decisions Committee of the FSA.
+He was chairman of the media agency Engine Group and served on the Regulatory Decisions Committee of the FSA (now the FCA).
 He is currently chairman of Loudwater Partners Limited and a director of a number of other companies.